msg-byu/hullq/README.md

 Go ahead and write down an input in test\_inp file:
 ex: AlCoW\_pv , and save it (I have already written the example input in test\_inp file).

+Note: Make sure that the `hullq1.7` and `qhull` are executable on your computer, otherwise the code won't run.
+In case if your compiler is not able to execute the files, you need to make your own executables.
+Do it the following way:
+1. Go to ~/hullq/hullq/HULLQ1.8/ folder and compile the c++ code with your g++ compiler.
+Here is the command in case you need `g++ -std=c++11 -o hullq1.8 *.cpp`
+2. Copy the `hullq1.8` into the main hulq folder.
+3. To get the qhull executable, go to: http://www.qhull.org/download/   and download the qhull code for unix and compile it as per their guidelines to get the `qhull` executable.
+4. Copy the `qhull` executable to the main folder.
+5. You are all set.

 Execute exe_hullq: `./exe_hullq` (See if the bash is executable or do `chmod +x exe_hullq` and then execute it)